opencypher/cypherdb/src/content/docs/migrate/index.md

 ## Import database

-The `IMPORT DATABASE` command imports the contents of the database from a specific directory to which a Kuzu database was exported using the `EXPORT DATABASE` command.
-Under the hood, this command uses the Cypher and data files that were created by the `EXPORT DATABASE` command to recreate the necessary databases and tables in the new Kuzu version you are migrating to.
+The `IMPORT DATABASE` command imports the contents of the database from a specific directory to which a CypherDB database was exported using the `EXPORT DATABASE` command.
+Under the hood, this command uses the Cypher and data files that were created by the `EXPORT DATABASE` command to recreate the necessary databases and tables in the new CypherDB version you are migrating to.

 The query below imports the database from a directory named `/path/to/export` to the current database that your session points to: